-The trial team have secured resources to conduct a randomised controlled trial to assess the effectiveness of osteopathic care for the treatment of distressed, unsettled and excessively crying infants (babies with colic/silent reflux).
+The trial team has secured resources to conduct a randomised controlled trial to assess the effectiveness of osteopathic care for the treatment of distressed, unsettled and excessively crying infants (babies with colic/silent reflux).

-Professor Dawn Carnes, Director of NCOR and Professorial Research Fellow at the UCO, will lead the trial which will be funded by NCOR and sponsored by the UCO.
-The European School of Osteopathy have confirmed their collaboration, and the team has also established links with osteopathic universities in Australia and Switzerland as potential recruiting sites, making this a multi-centred international study.
+Professor Dawn Carnes, Director of NCOR and Professorial Research Fellow at the UCO, is leading the trial which will be funded by NCOR and sponsored by the UCO.
+The European School of Osteopathy has confirmed their collaboration, and the team has also established links with osteopathic universities in Australia and Switzerland as potential recruiting sites, making this a multi-centred international study.

 Professor Carnes said:

 “We are now recruiting infants into the CUTIES study.
 We have 2 recruiting sites up and running in Borough, London at the University College of Osteopathy clinic and in Maidstone at the European School of Osteopathy clinic.
 We also have some CUTIES trained osteopaths working in Kent, the Midlands, South West and Scotland.”